excellalabs/docker-workshop-1/README.md

 # Running in a Docker container

-We are going to go through using Docker in the devleopment process.
-We will use an ASP.NET Core app for the exercise, but any app on most stacks should work.
+This is a getting started workshop for using Docker, and focuses on using it for development since that is a logical and no-risk place to start.
+We will use an ASP.NET Core app for the exercise, but any app on most stacks that can run on Linux should work.
+You will be guided through running a container locally from an image in Docker Hub, then putting your own app into a container for it building locally and running it.

+We strongly recommend installing Docker for Windows or Linux ahead of the workshop.

 Objectives:
 - Get Docker installed and running locally